jlevy/og-equity-compensation/README.md

     Further discussion can be found
     [on Quora](https://www.quora.com/How-do-employees-in-startups-sell-stock-in-the-secondary-markets).

-### What is private company stock worth?
+### What is private stock worth?

 We’ve now seen how stock in private companies often stock can’t be sold, which makes it very hard to say what its value is.
-Assuming you have equity in a private company, how can you think about its value?
+Assuming you have equity in a private company, how *can* you think about its value?

 The intention of equity compensation is to grow the company—it’s about incentivizing and rewarding based on future performance of the company.